Chart Color Schemes

 The level of residential development activity in Gordonvale - Trinity was found to be higher than 90% of real estate markets across the country

-Gordonvale - Trinity averaged approximately 128 new dwelling approvals annually over the past five financial years, totalling 642 homes.
-As of FY-26, 70 approvals have been recorded.
-On average, 2.5 people moved to the area per new home constructed between FY-21 and FY-25, reflecting strong demand that supports property values.
-New homes were built at an average expected construction cost value of $279,000, below the regional average, indicating more affordable housing options for buyers.
+Gordonvale - Trinity has averaged approximately 128 new dwelling approvals annually over the past five financial years, totalling 642 homes.
+In FY-26 to date, 80 approvals have been recorded.
+On average, 2.5 people have moved to the area per new home constructed over these five years (FY-21 to FY-25), reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost of $279,000, which is below the regional average, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development